 Applications will be evaluated in a competitive process designed to evaluate their qualifications, the quality and originality of the proposed research, and the potential of the work to facilitate new research collaborations among CESI faculty.
 Applicants should not already be in a targeted research group at Cornell.
 Successful applications must have at least two Cornell faculty sponsors, at least one of whom should be an active CESI faculty member (see https://energy.cornell.edu).
 Successful applicants should also have a demonstrated record of research excellence evidenced by external metrics appropriate for their field, such as high-impact publications, awards, patents, and invited talks at international meetings.

-1. Candidate CV, including list of publications and presentations.
+3. Candidate CV, including list of publications and presentations. (maximum 2 pages)

-4. Two additional general Letters of Recommendation (e.g., from thesis advisor,
+4. Letter of Recommendation: At least one (e.g., from thesis advisor, collaborators).

-Questions or concerns can be directed to Brittney Snyder (email@example.com.)
+Questions or concerns can be directed to: firstname.lastname@example.org

 Klarman Postdoctoral Fellowship

 The Klarman Fellowships in Cornell University’s College of Arts & Sciences provide postdoctoral opportunities to early-career scholars of outstanding talent, initiative and promise.
 The premier program offers the Fellows independence from constraints of particular grants, enabling the recipients to devote themselves to frontline, innovative research without being tied to specific outcomes or teaching responsibilities.